Online convex optimization for constrained control of linear systems using a reference governor: Setting

 By Assumption~\ref{assump:sys}, we can design a linear state feedback $K\in\mathbb R^{m\times n}$ such that $A_K:=A+BK$ is Schur stable, i.e., $\rho(A_K)$ is strictly smaller than one.
 Then, we can define $u_t = v_t + Kx_t$ and rewrite the system dynamics~\eqref{eq:sys} and constraints~\eqref{eq:constraints} as

 where $C=(C_0 + D_0K)$ and $D = D_0$.
 Similarly, the time-varying optimization problem can be equivalently reformulated as

-Let $S_K = (I_n - A_K)^{-1}B$ be the map\footnote{The inverse exists and the map is unique because $A_K$ is Schur stable.} from an input to the corresponding steady state of the stabilized system~\eqref{eq:sys2} and define the set of all feasible steady-state inputs as $\setS := \{v: (CS_K+D)v\in\mathcal Y\}$.
+Let $S_K = (I_n - A_K)^{-1}B$ be the map\footnote{Since $A_K$ is Schur stable, the inverse exists and the map is unique.} from an input to the corresponding steady state of the stabilized system~\eqref{eq:sys2} and define the set of all feasible steady-state inputs as $\setS := \{v: (CS_K+D)v\in\mathcal Y\}$.